 What is Tuberculosis?

-Tuberculosis is a communicable disease caused by various strains of mycobacteria, most frequently Mycobacterium tuberculosis.
+Tuberculosis is a communicable disease caused by various strains of mycobacteria, most frequently a pathogen from the Mycobacterium tuberculosis complex.
 The disease usually affects the lungs (pulmonary tuberculosis), but it can manifest anywhere outside the lungs as well (extrapulmonary tuberculosis).
 Tuberculosis spreads through person-to-person transmission, such as when individuals with pulmonary tuberculosis release bacteria through coughing.
-There are two main forms of TB—latent TB infection (LTBI), and active TB.
-People with LTBI are asymptomatic and cannot infect others; however, when those with LTBI develop active TB, they can then infect other people.

 What is the Healthcare Burden of Tuberculosis?

-Tuberculosis remains a major global public health problem and one of the leading causes of death worldwide, with nearly 4,000 lives lost every day.1,2 Over 10 million new cases are recorded each year.
-Additionally, a quarter of the global population is infected with latent tuberculosis, making LTBI a large reservoir for TB, which is why managing LBTI is critical for reducing and eliminating TB worldwide.
+Tuberculosis remains a major global public health problem and one of the leading causes of death worldwide.
+Over 10 million new cases of TB disease are recorded each year, causing over 1 million deaths.
+Additionally, a quarter of the world population has been infected with M. tuberculosis, which is why diagnosing and managing TB infection is so critical for reducing and eliminating tuberculosis worldwide.

 Treatment for TB involves taking a combination of drugs for several months, which is costly and frequently causes side effects.
 As a result, patients can find it difficult to adhere to treatment regimens.
 Unfortunately, incomplete or incorrectly administered treatment can lead to antimicrobial resistance.
-Multidrug resistant and extensively drug-resistant TB variants are more difficult and costly to treat, and they have higher mortality rates.
+Multidrug resistant and extensively drug-resistant TB variants are more difficult and costly to treat, and lead to higher mortality rates.

 Diagnostic Challenges with Tuberculosis

-Methods for diagnosing latent TB include the tuberculin skin test (TST) and interferon-gamma release assays (IGRA).
-Adequate diagnosis and treatment of latent tuberculosis infection is one of the critical components of the World Health Organization’s End TB Strategy, essential to prevent the development of active tuberculosis disease and stop the spread of tuberculosis.
+Adequate diagnosis and treatment of TB infection is one of the critical components of the World Health Organization’s End TB Strategy, essential to prevent the development of TB disease and stop the spread of tuberculosis.

 Tuberculosis - Our Diagnostic Offer

-bioMérieux offers solutions for diagnosing both active and latent tuberculosis.
+bioMérieux offers solutions for diagnosing both TB infection and TB disease.

 Disclaimer: Product availability varies by country.
 Please consult your local bioMérieux representative for product availability in your country.